vanus-labs/docs/blog/2023-02-09-http-s3-blog/index.md

 ---
+title: Persistent Log Stream with Amazon S3 Bucket
-title: How to build a Persistent Log Stream to store logs requests made to a Web Server in an Amazon S3 Bucket
+description: We will learn how to build a Persistent Log Stream to store logs requests made to a Web Server in an Amazon S3 Bucket
+type: Blog
+category: Tutorials
+layout:Single
+lastmod: 2023-02-20
 authors: Ehis
-tags: ["S3", "AWS", "HTTP"]
+tags: ['S3', 'AWS', 'HTTP', 'Real-time']
 ---

 # How to build a Persistent Log Stream to store logs requests made to a Web Server in an Amazon S3 Bucket